 October 4 @ 12:00 pm – 1:00 pm

-> This session will highlight the requirements necessary to create an effective presentation for the Three Minute Thesis competition.
+This session will highlight the requirements necessary to create an effective presentation for the Three Minute Thesis competition.
 The session will also involve review of sample 3MT presentations using the official judging rubric as well as allow participants an opportunity to conceptualize their own successful and effective 3MT presentation.
 The competition is open to master’s and doctoral students.
-REGISTER

-> At every level of the competition, each competitor will be assessed on the judging criteria listed below.
+At every level of the competition, each competitor will be assessed on the judging criteria listed below.
 Each criterion is equally weighted on a 7 point scale (14 points total).

 - Presentation provided clear background and significance to the research question

 - Presentation clearly described the research strategy/design and the results/findings of the research